 You don’t need to make massive changes to your prices necessarily, although there is a direct correlation between price and perceived quality, but you can most likely make a 10% increase in your prices without cause much of a stir.

 The law of averages is what will determine your average order value.
 In order to increase your average order value, you can simply add products or services that cost more than your current ‘premium’ offering.
 This will naturally lift your AOV by default.

-The best example of this is Starbucks when they added their Trenta size coffee or 7-Eleven with their increasingly ridiculous servings of sugar drinks.
+The best example of this is Starbucks when they added their Trenta-size coffee or 7-Eleven with their increasingly ridiculous servings of sugary drinks.

 3. Upsell, cross sell, or just plain sell